Times change and my website needed to change too. To see the 2020 update of this page click this link

 Don’t leave your cat’s health up to your veterinarian.
 Just as important as your vet’s skills, are your observations of your pet at home.
 Weight loss accompanies many of the diseases common in older cats (other than early diabetes and certain liver, heart and tumor problems where weight increases).
 So keep records and weigh your cat frequently.
 Check its body surface, limbs and mouth for changes and keep note of its urine and elimination habits when you change its litter box.

 Are There Other Things Can I Do To Keep This Buddy Of Mine With Me Longer – I’ll Miss This Cat So Much !

 There will always be, hucksters, marketers and even some veterinarians who claim that they will provide you with amazing remedies and treatments outside the borders of traditional veterinary or human medicine.
 We all love our pets so much that we really want to believe them.
 I am a product of the midwestern prairies,Texas A&M University and the NIH , so I do not believe in treatments and remedies that are not based on provable science.
 You may not agree with that, and if so, there are endless potions, concoctions, homeopathic remedies, fountain-of-youth herbal blends and “new age” medicine that will be offered to keep you and your pet healthy and young forever.
 Most of the products offered to you or for your cat will be safe and there is certainly no harm in trying most of them if you wish.
 But when evidence-based veterinary medicine has nothing left to offer your cat, I would prefer that you just say a prayer to God to watch over this small creation of his in this life and beyond.
 That is what I would do.

 End Of Life Issues

-I have an article on dealing with terminally ill pets and the grief that causes.
+I have an article on dealing with terminally ill pets and the grief that will cause.
 You can read it here.

 Dr Bernard Rollin, of the Department of Philosophy at Colorado State University has written an article for veterinarians on this subject.
 He cautions against keeping suffering animals alive too long.
 You can read it here.